Indian batsman Rishabh Pant on Friday became the first Indian wicket-keeper to score a Test hundred in Australia.

 The record list for Pant does not end here as he is also the highest scorer for India as a wicket-keeper in Australia.
 He surpassed former Indian keeper Farokh Engineer's score of 89 runs at Adelaide in 1967-68 to achieve the feat.

-Meanwhile, India have crossed the 600-mark on Day 2 of their ongoing fourth Test against Australia.
+Meanwhile, India have crossed the 600-mark on Day 2 of their ongoing Test series in Australia.
 India declared at 622-7 after Ravindra Jadeja got out at 81.
-Pant remained not out at 159.
+Pant remained not out at 159 runs.

-Earlier in the Day, Cheteshwar Pujara and Hanuma Vihari came out to continue their batting.
-Pujara made a mammoth 193 runs while Vihari got out after making 42 runs.
+Earlier in the Day, when Cheteshwar Pujara and Hanuma Vihari was continuing their knock Pujara made a mammoth 193 runs and Vihari got out at 42 runs.